An aerial view of Wasaga Beach, Ontario, Canada. Content zilla/Shutterstock

 Best beach for swimming

-Canada may be less known for its beaches than for its stupendous national parks or cosmopolitan cities, but it can legitimately claim to possess the longest freshwater beach in the world.
+While Canada may be less known for its beaches than for its stupendous national parks and cosmopolitan cities, the country can legitimately claim to possess the longest freshwater beach in the world.

-Wasaga Beach, in the Ontario town of the same name, is an 8.7-mile-long (14km) expanse of soft sand that kisses the shores of Georgian Bay in Lake Huron.
-The beach is part of a provincial park, meaning it's equipped with trails and opportunities to spot owls and woodpeckers.
-Since this is the closest full-fledged beach resort to Toronto, thousands of visitors pile in every summer, and the elongated strip can get rowdy.
+Wasaga Beach, in the Ontario town of the same name, is an 8.7-mile-long (14km-long) expanse of soft sand that kisses the shores of Georgian Bay, part of Lake Huron.
+The beach is part of a provincial park, meaning it’s equipped with trails and opportunities to spot owls and woodpeckers.
+Since this is the closest full-fledged beach resort to Toronto, thousands of visitors pile in every summer, and the elongated strip can get a bit rowdy.

-Planning tip: The sand is split into six zones.
+Planning tip: The sand is split into six zones, all with warm, shallow water that’s safe for swimming.
 Areas 1 and 2 are the most heavily trafficked, 5 is best for families, and 6 is the one to go to if you are looking for some space.
-All have warm, shallow water that's safe for swimming.
+A daily permit costs $21 per vehicle; book one in advance, or plan on arriving early as parking lots can fill up.

 4. Chesterman Beach, British Columbia